Paul-Hebert/anagrams/README.md

 - Improved game rules and game play
 - Performance improvements (lazy load jumbles)
 - PWA features (and getting in the app stores)
+- Branding
+  - New Name
   - Logo/icons
   - Real Domain
-- Finalized design and type choices
 - Consistent CSS organization
 - Home Screen
 - Improve UI grammar (singular/plural, including "and" in lists of words)
 - Remove slurs and other offensive words from word set
-- Plurals!

 ### Bugs

 - Starting jumble is sometimes a match
-- Responsive font sizing is not working correctly

 ### Data sources: